 The Cal Poly transfer decision date occurs by April 1 at the very latest.

-Final Thoughts – Cal Poly San Luis Obispo Transfer Acceptance Rate
+Final Thoughts – Cal Poly SLO Transfer Acceptance Rate

 The major that you select on your application is a driving factor in the evaluation process.
 In the school’s own words, “We evaluate and admit students by their major and admission is competitive in all majors.
 Each major has its own selection criteria and required coursework for transfer students to have completed in order to be considered competitive during the selection process.”